PART 1: Definitions, Principles, and Rights

 Chapter 1: Define, Define, Define

-The GDPR welcomes you by defining the regulation objectives, and additionally defines territorial scope and terminology specific to the GDPR.
+The GDPR welcomes you by defining the regulatory objectives and additionally defines territorial scope and terminology specific to the GDPR.

-Article 4 itself is hard to summarize, as the specifications regarding the data, businesses, people, and the processing of that data is relevant based upon an organization, and criteria within the scope.
+Article 4 itself is hard to summarize, as the specifications regarding the data, businesses, people, and the processing of that data are relevant based upon an organization and criteria within the scope.